Skip to main content

 Temperature

-Controls randomness and creativity:
+Controls randomness and creativity in AI responses:

 Deterministic and focused